painwd/AI-Pacman-project/README.md

  # PacmanAI
-this project teachs foundational AI concepts, such as informed state-space search, probabilistic inference, and reinforcement learning.
+This project teachs foundational AI concepts, such as informed state-space search, probabilistic inference, and reinforcement learning.
 These concepts underly real-world application areas such as natural language processing, computer vision, and robotics.

 Search